isomerpages/moe-edgefieldsec/_future-ready/Applied Learning Programme.md

 Are there skills you think you can never pick up in school?
 Well, maybe not at Edgefield!

 From honing skills and competencies in business management and marketing, to advanced life skills such as alertness-to-opportunity and bouncing back from failures, Edgefield’s Applied Learning Programme, “Growing the Edgefield&nbsp; Mindset” (G.E.M), equips you with advanced problem-solving skills to become an Entre/Intrapreneur!
-Leveraging on the skills and competencies developed through the Future Ready Programme , you will be exposed to various authentic platforms to solve real-world problems and benefit the community using a multi disciplinary approach.
+Leveraging on the skills and competencies developed through the Future Ready Programme, you will be exposed to various authentic platforms to solve real-world problems and benefit the community using a multi disciplinary approach.

 G.E.M culminates in ARTasFEST, a milestone carnival attracting more than 5000 participants!
 Design your own Escape Room, collaborate with entrepreneurs, run your own pop-up store, concoct your favourite drinks, host Instagram marketing campaigns, acquire deep learning and then find yourself suffering from ARTasFEST withdrawal symptoms!